IFoA India Conference 2025: call for speakers

 • format of your session (for example, interactive live presentation, debate, panel session)

-• company and contact details of all speakers presenting
+• job title, company name and contact details of all speakers presenting

 The summary should cover:*